spring-jdbc-crud/simplejdbcmapper/README.md

       ORDER BY o.order_date DESC, ol.id
       """.formatted(sjm.getMultiEntitySqlColumns(multiEntity));

-  // Use JdbcTemplate with the framework extractor to execute the query and extract results RelationshipMapper relationshipMapper = sjm.getJdbcTemplate().query(sql, sjm.resultSetExtractor(multiEntity), someAmount);
+  // Use JdbcTemplate with the framework's ResulSetExtractor to execute the query and get the results.
+  RelationshipMapper relationshipMapper = sjm.getJdbcTemplate().query(sql, sjm.resultSetExtractor(multiEntity), someAmount);

   // populate property OrderLine.product using toOne() since its a toOne relationship. populate() method does the processing.